keil4ni/recipe-analysis/README.md

 - transforming `minutes` reduces the skew
 - taking out outliers, makes predicting more accurate

-From this our result was:
+From this, our result was:

-Mean Squared Error: 472.58
+Mean Squared Error: 472.74

 On average, the squared difference between the actual cooking times and our model’s predictions is about 472.58.